netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 Several low level mechanisms could be defined to fulfill the requirements for efficient client-server txid synchronization.
-This document defines two such mechanisms, the ETag txid mechanism and the Last-Modified txid mechanism.
+This document defines two such mechanisms, the etag txid mechanism and the last-modified txid mechanism.
 Additional mechanisms could be added in future.

 ## Use Cases